-Chris Jenkins has put together an impressive list of theatre credits in the three years since he completed his training at the Guildford School of Acting.
-He’s played opposite some high profile names, travelled around the UK in acclaimed musical productions and performed to audiences on a West End stage – that’s something to be proud of.
+Chris Jenkins has accrued an impressive list of theatre credits in the six years since he completed his training at the Guildford School of Acting.
+He’s played opposite some high profile names, travelled around the UK in acclaimed musical productions and performed to audiences on a West End stage – and he’s still in the relatively early stages of his career.
 An immensely promising talent, this is one name people would do well to remember: I have a feeling we’ll be hearing it often in the years to come.